Essentials of Coop Membership

 There is a lot more to know about the Coop that we can’t possibly cover in this format.
 We encourage you to explore our website, specifically the Membership Manual, and to follow us on Instagram and Twitter.
 For a quick reference guide, check out our FAQs page.

 Once you’ve joined the Coop, the Membership Office is a great place to ask for help.
-The Office is located on the second floor of the Coop and is open six days a week to assist members and answer questions regarding membership.
+The Office is located on the second floor and is open six days a week to assist members and answer questions about membership.

 Continue to the next step →